de4a-eu/ssi-authority-agent/README.md

 ### Generate Keys

-For the actual sake of the development, the use of TLS is disable in the different environment recreated (due problems to connect mobile with a self signed certificate).
+For the actual sake of the development, the use of TLS is disabled in the different environment recreated (due problems to connect mobile with a self signed certificate).
 However there is a script ready to generate the keys used within the different containers deployed.
 In order to generate it, it is just necessary to run the following command:

 ```bash
 $cd testing-environment